oracle/docker-images/OracleWebLogic/dockerfiles/12.2.1.3/README.md

         $ docker inspect --format '{{.NetworkSettings.IPAddress}}' <container-name>

-Go to your browser and enter `https://xxx.xx.x.x:9002/console` your browser will request for you to accept Security Exception.
+Go to your browser and enter `https://xxx.xx.x.x:9002/console`.
+Your browser will request for you to accept Security Exception.
 To avoid the Security Exception you must update the WebLogic server SSL configuration with a custom identity certificate.

 ## Choose your Oracle WebLogic Server distribution